tomwieck/lm-code-advanced-ts-exercise/README.md

 👉 Verify that the URL endpoints above are working correctly.

-## Goal
+## Initial Exploration

-The goal of this exercise is to take the `client` code and convert it to TypeScript.
+The eventual goal of this exercise will be to take the `client` code and convert it to TypeScript.

 Usually a `client` for an app like this would be a web frontend, perhaps built in a framework such as React.